Warren1001/ighe/README.md

 In the event you have an item whose item level is too low for sockets or a specific rarity:
 - Item + Hel Rune = Item with `item level = 99`

+If you want to remove the sockets of an item without destroying them:
+- Socketed Item + Hel Rune + Scroll of Identify = Open Socketed Item + Socket Items

 To change the rarity of an item, use the associated perfect gem color.
 Since there isn't a gold gem (Unique) and Normal and Superior items are both white:
 - Item + Perfect Skull = Item with Normal Quality